 Anna Martin-Scrase - cellist

 Born amongst the maple-covered hills of Vermont, USA, Anna began playing the cello at age nine.
 She moved to Salzburg, Austria at the age of 16, where she lived for the next 10 years.
 She completed a Bachelor of Music Performance at Mozarteum University Salzburg, studying cello with Astrid Sultz, Michael Tomasi and Heidi Litschauer.
 Whilst in Austria, Anna performed with the Salzburg Chamber Soloists, the Salzburg Cathedral Ensemble and at the Salzburg Festival with her quartet.

-Since moving to Sydney in 2008, Anna has played Principal Cello with the Sydney Philharmonia Orchestra and Pacific Opera and recorded for Vexations840, AFTRS, Sonar Music and a solo album of Moya Henderson’s Ecstatic Exercises for Solo Cello.
-She was one of the founding members of Acacia Quartet in 2010 and has enjoyed discovering the east coast of Australia by performing at festivals and music societies with Acacia
+Since moving to Australia in 2008, Anna has played Principal Cello with the Sydney Philharmonia Orchestra and Pacific Opera and recorded for Vexations840, AFTRS, Sonar Music and a solo album of Moya Henderson’s Ecstatic Exercises for Solo Cello.
+She was one of the founding members of Acacia Quartet in 2010 and has enjoyed discovering the east coast of Australia by performing extensively at festivals and music societies.